jrb28/telo-2022-16/MNIST/readme.md

 Two worker programs exist in the `code` folder, one for Feedforward Neural Networks (FFs) and a separate program for Convolutional Neural Networks (CNNs):
 - FF: `ga_mnist_adv_worker_rank-sel.py`
 - CNN: `ga_mnist_adv_worker_rank-sel_cnn.py`

-The programs can be run from the command line or by specifying command line arguments in an IDE, for example, in Anaconda Spyder by choosing ``Run>Configuration per file`` and then specifying input arguments in the ``Command line options`` dialog field.
+These programs can be run from the command line or by specifying command line arguments in an IDE, for example, in Anaconda Spyder by choosing ``Run>Configuration per file`` and then specifying input arguments in the ``Command line options`` dialog field.

 The input arguments for these command line programs are as follows, in this order:
 - `mnist_id`: an integer from 0 to 59,999